Our Principles

 Be ethical.

-Humanists value the inherent moral rewards of honesty, empathy, love, caring for others, and the social benefits of a supportive community, rather than faith.
-We are good because we want to be good—not because we are told to be good,or for the expectation of any reward, or out of fear of any punishment.
+Humanists value the inherent moral rewards of honesty, empathy, love, caring for others, and the social benefits of a supportive and welcoming community.
+We are good because we want to be good and do good—not because we are told to be good, or for the expectation of any reward, or out of fear of any punishment.

 Think rationally.

-Engaging in critical thinking allows people to objectively evaluate and discuss ideas to determine the most appropriate course of action.
-This allows us to set higher standards for improving the human condition and strengthens personal integrity.
+Engaging in critical thinking encourages people to objectively evaluate and discuss ideas to determine the most appropriate course of action.
+This motivates us to set higher standards for improving the human condition and strengthens personal integrity.

 Treat people with dignity and respect.

-Humanists support everyone’s right to fair and equal consideration under the law.
-We recognize the Canadian Charter of Rights and Freedoms as a touchstone for human rights and civil freedoms.
+Humanists affirm the inherent dignity and worth of all individuals, advocating for fair, compassionate, and equitable treatment under the law.
+We recognize the Canadian Charter of Rights and Freedoms as a touchstone for protecting human rights and civil liberties for everyone.

 Practise social responsibility.

-Humanists believe that by working together, and by sharing knowledge and resources, we can improve our ability to understand, nurture, and protect the wondrous and fragile world we live in.
+Humanists believe that by working together and sharing knowledge and resources, we can better understand, nurture, and protect the wondrous, fragile world we live in for ourselves and future generations.

 Democracy gives every person the right and freedom to be heard.
-Secularism ensures that everyone is treated equally and fairly under the law, regardless of personal belief or philosophy.
-Having secular policies in place ensures that legislative objectivity is upheld in terms of decisions on public health, education, and the economy.
+Secularism ensures that everyone is treated fairly under the law, regardless of religious belief or personal philosophy.
+Following these two principles ensures that legislative objectivity is upheld in terms of decisions on public health, education, and the economy.

 We are SOFREE